zhanhaozhao/VeriTxn/README.md

 VeriTxn
 =======

 VeriTxn is a cloud-native database that efficiently provides verifiability of transaction correctness.
 It relies on the trusted hardware (i.e., Intel SGX) to enable verifiable transaction processing.
-We implemented VeriTxn based on the codebase of [DBx1000](https://github.com/yxymit/DBx1000).
+We use the codebase of [DBx1000](https://github.com/yxymit/DBx1000) as a starting point and extend it into a SGX-enabled cloud-native databases.

 The following paper describes DBx1000: